sherifwahballa1/uptime-monitoring/README.md

   - `tags` - A list of the check tags (optional).
   - `ignoreSSL` - A flag to ignore broken/expired SSL certificates in case of using the HTTPS protocol.

+- Each report may have the following information:
+  - `status` - The current status of the URL.
+  - `availability` - A percentage of the URL availability.
+  - `outages` - The total number of URL downtimes.
+  - `downtime` - The total time, in seconds, of the URL downtime.
+  - `uptime` - The total time, in seconds, of the URL uptime.
+  - `responseTime` - The average response time for the URL.
+  - `history` - Timestamped logs of the polling requests.

 ## Expectations

 - Code quality.